Libertas Americana Medal

 Displaying the obverse depiction of Miss Liberty as would be later adopted for the 1793 Half Cent.

 The reverse legend NON SINE DIIS ANIMOSUS INFANS is Latin for "The Courageous Child was Aided by the Gods", as depicted beneath by the courageous infant America aided by the Goddess Minerva (symbolizing France) in the struggle against England, with the dates of victories at Saratoga and Yorktown in exergue

-The medal itself is a lovely, rich, original medium brown with hard surfaces and excellent eye appeal.
+The medal itself is a lovely, rich, original medium brown with a dash of faded red in the legends, hard, smooth surfaces and excellent eye appeal.

 Note that this coin has been verified by CAC.